 There is no dedicated car parking facility for students on the Cambridge Biomedical Campus.
 Students should note that the University prohibits students from keeping cars in Cambridge without written permission.
-Refer to your College tutor or to www.proctors.cam.ac.uk/motor-proctor for further information.
+Refer to your College tutor for further information.

 Healthcare in the UK